Other benefits available to Multnomah County Employees.

 For further information or to make an appointment, please call 866-750-1327.
 You can also seek services through eAccess at: MYRBH.com, using the Access Code: GoMultCo

-The County provides an emergency travel assistance program permanent employees and eligible members of their immediate household.
-The service is provided through UNUM.
+The County provides an emergency travel assistance program to employees and eligible members of their household.
+The service is provided through the Standard.
 This program can help with emergency medical services while traveling 100 or more miles from home.
 Services are available worldwide and can include: hospital admission coordination; emergency medical evacuation; medically supervised transportation home; legal and interpreter referrals; Rx replacement assistance and other referral services.

 Several bargaining units and management group of Multnomah County currently participate in semi-monthly contributions to their VEBA accounts.
 Participating groups are: Non-Represented, Physicians, Local 48, Local 701, Deputy Sheriffs/Civil Deputies, FOPPO, and Prosecuting Attorneys (on a limited basis).
 Contributions are not allowed on an individual basis.
 Additional information on HRA VEBA can be found at www.hraveba.org.